Nadine2016/knative/cli-install.md

   ```
   {: pre}

 4. Optionally, install [`jq`](https://stedolan.github.io/jq){: external} to process JSON in the command line.
-This package allows you to view and parse JSON responses in the command line.
+This package enables you to view and parse JSON responses in the command line.

 For more information about Coligo commands, see the [`ibmcloud coligo` commands](/docs/knative?topic=knative-kn-cli).